 With her head upraised, her usual walls and defenses raised to ward off every possible friendly encounter, Miyuki felt herself slip into the cold and numb existence that was her new life.
 Her new—or becoming old?—routine.
 No, she quickly berated herself and shook her head, don't think.
 Just move.

 Nod, smile, order.
 Clean, move, wait.
 Dodge, spin, frown.
 Order, table, lights.
 Ruka, song, clapping.
 Glasses, order, glasses.
 Tray, walk, wait.
 Relax, speak, sigh.
 Walk, drinks, smile.
 And over.
 And over, until—the silence in the empty nightclub seemed to pulse against her skin, tremble into her feet, and create a pressure behind her eyes that reminded her to sleep, god, just sleep for hours.

 "Hai?"
 Miyuki snapped up and spun toward a frowning Ushiyama.
-Her boss had a broom in one hand, and a conflicted look clouding his face.
-After a beat, she followed the direction of his gaze and was wholly confused when she was met by the sight of Kyoko still seated at a table.
+Her boss had a broom in one hand, and a conflicted look across his face.
+After a beat, she followed the direction of his gaze and was wholly confused when she spotted Kyoko, who was still sitting at a table.

 The girl was the only client in the now-closed nightclub, a vision of neatness surrounded by crude graffiti.

 "I'll—I'll get rid of her," Miyuki stammered, then snatched the broom from Ushiyama's grasp, "I'll talk …" to her.
 A mistake, oh such a stupid mistake to make.
 But she took a seat, crossed her legs, and pressed the broom against her side.
 "Kyoko?"